-David Smith at the Revolutions blog posted a nice presentation on “big data” (oh, sickness how I dislike that term).
-It is a nice piece of work and the Revolution guys managed to process a large amount of records, more about starting with a download of 70GB and ending up with a series of linear regressions.
+David Smith at the Revolutions blog posted a nice presentation on “big data” (oh, how I dislike that term).
+It is a nice piece of work and the Revolution guys managed to process a large amount of records, starting with a download of 70GB and ending up with a series of linear regressions.

-I’ve spent the last two weeks traveling (including a visit to the trial below) and finishing marking for the semester, price which has somewhat affected my perception on dealing with large amounts of data.
+I’ve spent the last two weeks traveling (including a visit to the trial below) and finishing marking for the semester, which has somewhat affected my perception on dealing with large amounts of data.
 The thing is that dealing with hotel internet caps (100MB) or even with my lowly home connection monthly cap (5GB) does get one thinking… Would I spend several months of internet connection just downloading data so I could graph and plot some regression lines for 110 data points?
 Or does it make sense to run a linear regression with two predictors using 100 million records?